-Sydney is one of those iconic cities that you can instantly recognise as soon as you get near.
-For me that meant seeing the Opera House and Sydney Harbour Bridge for the first time as my train from the airport arrived at Circular Quay.
-But, there is a lot of hidden charm in the city that often goes understated, and it certainly isn’t all central.
-By making up the distance either on foot, on the bus or by ferry, I made my way around Sydney exploring the quieter, ‘scenic’ route.
+Sydney is one of those iconic cities that you can recognise as soon as you get near.
+For me, that meant seeing the Opera House and Sydney Harbour Bridge for the first time as my train from the airport arrived at Circular Quay.
+And what better way to sightsee all the famous attractions than with a Sydney bus tour?

-As I mentioned, most journeys tend to being in and around Circular Quay, and mine is no different.
-My first port of call being to find the hostel I was meant to be staying at.
-This in itself ended up with me walking the winding cobbled streets and getting a feel for what seemed to be the quietest part of a major city I’ve ever been to.
+As I mentioned, most journeys tend to begin and around Circular Quay, and mine was no different.
+My first port of call was to find the hostel I would be staying at.
+At this point, I was unaware of the Sydney bus tour.
+I ended up walking the winding cobbled streets and getting a feel for what seemed to be the quietest part of a major city I’ve ever been to.
 Excluding Adelaide on a Sunday morning.

-It’s not what I’d call traditional art, but it’s far more thought provoking and just downright hilarious than most of the island sculptures we have over in England.
-We get statues of random stuff and some really dodgy sculptures, and Sydney gets rocks crushing cars.
-I know which I prefer.
+It’s not what I’d call traditional art, but it’s far more thought-provoking and downright hilarious than most of the island sculptures we have over in England.
+I thought it might be for an exhibition, but it will still there during my latest venture to Sydney.

-Not gonna lie, I may have also stopped for a Maccas breakfast to fuel my day, but shortly after I was ‘on tour’.
+Not gonna lie, I may have also stopped for a Maccas breakfast to fuel my day, but shortly after I was on the Sydney bus tour.

 In this picture, although you can’t see it, the route takes you around the outside of the coast.
 Behind me, is where you’ll find Bondi, a beautiful gem of a beach.

-Fast forward a few hours and I’ve jumped back on the bus ready to check out the next few stops.
-The bus takes you through the city, and past a few of the lesser known landmarks.
-By lesser known, I mean not the major two or three.
-I’m not going to go into detail for all of these because you really should go and check it out yourself, but the pictures should give you a decent hint of the kind of places you’ll go to or pass.
+Fast forward a few hours and I’ve jumped back on the Sydney bus tour ready to check out the next few stops.
+The route takes you through the city, and past a few of the lesser-known landmarks.
+By lesser-known, I mean not the major two or three.
+I’m not going to go into detail for all these because you should go and check it out yourself.
+My pictures should give you a decent hint of the kind of places you’ll go to or pass.

-Having jumped on and off the bus a ridiculous amount of times, I found myself back at the ever present Circular Quay.
+Having jumped on and off the bus a ridiculous amount of times, I found myself back at Circular Quay.
 I decided to call my exploration for the day and find a nice chill place for a well deserved ice-cold beverage.

 If you’ve done a similar trip, please share it with us in the comments!